ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-family.md

 ## Configuring font family options

-It is, of course, possible to configure which font family options the editor should support.
+It is possible to configure which font family options are supported by the editor.
 Use the {@link module:font/fontfamily~FontFamilyConfig#options `fontFamily.options`} configuration option to do so.
-Use special keyword `'default'` to use document's default font family as defined in CSS.
+Use the special keyword `'default'` to use the default `font-family` defined in the web page styles.

-For example, the following editor will support only two font families besides "default" one:
+For example, the following editor supports only two font families besides the "default" one:

 ```js
 ClassicEditor